1cg/barbarossa-templates/README.md

 ```

-## `layout` ##
+## `layouts` ##

 See below.

 # Layouts #

-Layouts can be made and used with the `content` and `layout` directives respectively.
+Layouts can be made and used with the `content` and `layouts` directives respectively.

 The `content` keyword will split the current template into the header and footer
 of a layout.

-The `layout` keyword will make the header and footer of the layout frame the
+The `layouts` keyword will make the header and footer of the layout frame the
 current template.
 The code from the current template will appear where the
 `content` keyword was originally.

-Both the `content` directive and `layout` directive are only valid in the outermost class
+Both the `content` directive and `layouts` directive are only valid in the outermost class
 (not within sections) and can only appear once in a template.

 The `params` directive is not yet supported for a template that contains the `content` keyword.